RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Math/Interpolate/README.md

 ## Parameters
 - `Store`
-The variable to store the result
+The variable to store the result.
 - `x`,`y`
-The values used for the interpolation
+The values used for the interpolation.
 - `Percent`
-Percentage of interpolation, can go from 0 to 256
+Percentage of interpolation, can go from 0 to 256.

 ## Return Value
 None.